-Of course that in Pure Krav Maga you also practice defenses and counter attacks to surprise attacks, and try to adjust your state of awareness according to your current environment.
+In Pure Krav Maga you practice defenses and counter attacks to surprise attacks, and trying to adjust your state of awareness according to your current environment.

-But in the aforementioned article the option of both opponents are aware and expect an encounter with a proficient opponent is presented...
+In training, both opponents are aware and expect an encounter with a proficient opponent.

 Krav Maga - Use Your Body as a Weapon!